fangyiwen/YiwenFang-Book/README.md

 # Chapter notes

+## Chapter 7

+* One server is separated into two servers, UI server to serve static content and API server to host just the API.
+Remove any unnecessary components of dependencies/devDependencies in `package.json` for UI and API.
+Note: The website is accessed via the port of 8000, instead of 3000, from localhost.

+---

 ## Chapter 6

 * I have studied the MongoDB basics and CRUD operations on the localhost.
 Robo 3T is also installed as a GUI.